laravel/docs/mail.md

 <a name="introduction"></a>
 ## Introduction

-Laravel provides a clean, simple API over the popular [SwiftMailer](http://swiftmailer.org) library.
-Laravel provides drivers for SMTP, Mailgun, SparkPost, Amazon SES, PHP's `mail` function, and `sendmail`, allowing you to quickly get started sending mail through a local or cloud based service of your choice.
+Laravel provides a clean, simple API over the popular [SwiftMailer](http://swiftmailer.org) library with drivers for SMTP, Mailgun, SparkPost, Amazon SES, PHP's `mail` function, and `sendmail`, allowing you to quickly get started sending mail through a local or cloud based service of your choice.

 <a name="driver-prerequisites"></a>
 ### Driver Prerequisites